anagha-google/table-format-lab-delta/README.md

 <hr>

 ### E. Lab guide
-Note: The notebooks have scope and narratives defined in them, so there is no explicit lab guide for this lab.<br>
+Note: The notebooks have scope and narratives defined in them, so there is no explicit lab guide for this lab.
+The features of Delta Lake covered is listed [above](README.md#features-covered)<br>

 Run through each notebook, sequentially.<br>
 Review the Delta Lake documentation at - <br>